 Faith and John Gaw Meem Preservation Trades Internship

-The Historic Santa Fe Foundation currently is accepting applications for the 2019 Faith and John Gaw Meem Preservation Trades Internship.
-The 10-week program begins June 17, 2019 in Santa Fe, New Mexico.
+The Historic Santa Fe Foundation’s Faith and John Gaw Meem Preservation Trades Internship is a 10-week program in Santa Fe, New Mexico.
 It permits a qualified student or recent graduate of architecture, planning, design, or a similar field to gain hands-on experience in the theory and practice of preservation by working with foundation staff and board members.

 Summer Internship Program Goals